5- Driving on a Quiet Street

 Before moving out onto the road, make sure that your teen has reviewed the driver’s manual and is familiar with street signs, signals, pavement markings, and yield and speed laws.

 Starting in a quiet, large, level, empty area, review the skills learned so far.
 Have your teen drive several laps around the lot, practicing smooth braking and accelerating, maintaining steady speeds, steering into right and left turns, and using reference points to align the car with curbs (or lines).

 Lesson one – commentary driving

-Coach your teen to use “commentary driving” throughout this lesson, if possible.
+Coach your teen to use “commentary driving” (see sidebar on page 2) throughout this lesson, if possible.